-Light can affect the physiology, morphology, and behavior of various animals (Azar et al. 2008, Brainard et al. 1986; Erkert and Grober 1986; Newbold et al. 1991; Tucker et al. 1984).
+Light can affect the physiology, morphology, and behavior of various animals (Azar et al. 2008; Brainard et al. 1986; Erkert and Grober 1986; Newbold et al. 1991; Tucker et al. 1984).
 Potential photostressors include inappropriate photoperiod, photointensity, and spectral quality of the light (Stoskopf 1983).

 Numerous factors can affect animals' needs for light and should be considered when an appropriate illumination level is being established for an animal holding room.
-These include light intensity and wavelength, duration of the animal's current and prior exposure to light; pigmentation; circadian rhythm; body temperature; hormonal status; age; species; sex; and stock or strain of animal (Brainard 1989; Duncan and O'Steen 1985; O'Steen 1980; Saltarelli and Coppola 1979; Semple-Rowland and Dawson 1987; Wax 1977).
-More recent studies in rodents and primates have shown the importance of intrinsically photosensitive retinal ganglion cells, distinct from rods and cones, for neuroendocrine, circadian and neurobehavioral regulation (Berson et al. 2002; Hanifin and Brainard 2007).
-These cells can respond to light wavelengths that may differ from other photoreceptors and may influence the type of lighting, light intensity and wavelength selected for certain types of research.
+These include light intensity and wavelength as well as the duration of the animal's current and prior exposure to light, and the animal's pigmentation, circadian rhythm, body temperature, hormonal status, age, species, sex, and stock or strain (Brainard 1989; Duncan and O'Steen 1985; O'Steen 1980; Saltarelli and Coppola 1979; Semple-Rowland and Dawson 1987; Wax 1977).
+More recent studies in rodents and primates have shown the importance of intrinsically photosensitive retinal ganglion cells (distinct from rods and cones) for neuroendocrine, circadian, and neurobehavioral regulation (Berson et al. 2002; Hanifin and Brainard 2007).
+These cells can respond to light wavelengths that may differ from other photoreceptors and may influence the type of lighting, light intensity, and wavelength selected for certain types of research.

-In general, lighting should be diffused throughout an animal holding area and provide sufficient illumination for the animals' well-being while permitting good housekeeping practices, adequate animal inspection including the bottommost cages in racks, and safe working conditions for personnel.
-Light in animal holding rooms should provide for adequate vision and for neuroendocrine regulation of diurnal and circadian cycles (Brainard 1989).
+In general, lighting should be diffused throughout an animal holding area and provide sufficient illumination for the animals' well-being while permitting good housekeeping practices, adequate animal inspection including for the bottom-most cages in racks, and safe working conditions for personnel.
+Light in animal holding rooms should provide for both adequate vision and neuroendocrine regulation of diurnal and circadian cycles (Brainard 1989).

-Photoperiod is a critical regulator of reproductive behavior in many animal species (Brainard et al. 1986; Cherry 1987), therefore inadvertent light exposure during the dark cycle should be minimized or avoided.
+Photoperiod is a critical regulator of reproductive behavior in many animal species (Brainard et al. 1986; Cherry 1987), so inadvertent light exposure during the dark cycle should be minimized or avoided.
 Because some species, such as chickens (Apeldoorn et al. 1999), will not eat in low light or darkness, such illumination schedules should be limited to a duration that will not compromise their well-being.
 A time-controlled lighting system should be used to ensure a regular diurnal cycle, and system performance should be checked regularly to ensure proper cycling.